 The type of weather barrier plays an important role in the effective moisture and condensation management of an external wall.
 It is the responsibility of the project (façade) engineer or designer to specify an appropriate type of weather barrier.
-For residential buildings Class 1 and 10 and projects with serviceability wind pressure of 2 KPa or less and ultimate wind pressure of 3 KPa or less, the recommended pro clima SOLITEX EXTASANA® pliable membrane (wall wrap or sarking) may be used.
-Projects with higher wind pressures generally require a rigid air barrier.
+For residential projects located in NZS 3604:2011 Wind Zones up to Very High, pliable membrane (wall wrap or underlay) is generally used.
+Projects located in Extra High Wind Zone or with higher wind pressures generally require a rigid air barrier.

-Cedral has been independently tested and assessed with pro clima SOLITEX EXTASANA® pliable membrane for the purpose of compliance with the NCC FP1.4 and P.2.2.2.
-Where a rigid air barrier is required Siniat Weather Defence® may be used.
-Weather barrier shall be installed in accordance with its manufacturer's recommendations, applicable standards and regulations.
+Cedral has been tested and assessed with pro clima SOLITEX EXTASANA® pliable membrane for the purpose of the compliance with Clause E2 of the NZBC.
+Where a rigid air barrier is required the ADHERO version of pro clima SOLITEX EXTASANA® may be used with 6 mm Kalsi (RigidBacker) fibre cement sheeting.
+Weather barrier shall be installed in accordance with their respective installation guidelines and supplier's or manufacturer's recommendations, applicable standards and regulations.

-Both pro clima SOLITEX EXTASANA® pliable membrane and Siniat Weather Defence® have a high level of vapour permeance (classified as Class 4 as per AS/NZS 4200.1).
-The low vapour resistance (high vapour permeance) assists with condensation management where a breather type (vapour permeable) weather barrier is required.
+Both standard and ADHERO versions of pro clima SOLITEX EXTASANA® have a high level of vapour permeance (classified as Class 4 as per AS/NZS 4200.1) and are compliant with AS/NZS4200.1, and NZBC E2/AS1 (Table 23, NZS 2295) requirements for wall underlay.
+The low vapour resistance (high vapour permeance) assists with condensation management where a breather type (vapour permeable) membrane or wall wrap is required.
 It is recommended that a condensation risk analysis is conducted by project engineer or designer for the appropriate selection of the required weather barrier.